nofitnessforpurpose/CHECKSUM/data/readme.txt

 checksum.csv is (c) Copyright 2025 All rights reserved, NoFitnessForPurpose

-checksum.csv                                             List of checksum values in hexadecimal for .OPK data packs
+checksums.csv                                            List of checksum values in hexadecimal for .OPK data packs